Sabicool/Medicine/01 Disciplines/Clinical/Emergencies/Shock.md

 	- **R**hythm abnormalities
 	- **O**bstructive
 	- Hypovolaemia (**V**olume)
+		- In the trauma patient consider: SCALPeR: scalp/street, chest, abdomen, long bones, pelvis and retroperitoneum
+			- Steet refers to external blood loss at the scnes and other pre-hospital haemorrhage
 	- **E**ndocrine (these often cause a mixed classification, but its inclusion ensures things like [[Adrenal Crisis]], hypo/hyperthyroidism, [[Diabetic ketoacidosis]], severe acidosis/alkalosis are not missed)
 	- **D**istributive
 	- **?**: is it real (check the BP measurement, is the arterial line really in an artery and is the transducer at the correct height)